 The Commission designates CNAs to facilitate the employment of people who are blind or have significant disabilities.
 The dynamics of the CNAs in the program are changing and growing.
 The Commission administers the AbilityOne Program with the assistance of two CNAs, National Industries for the Blind (NIB) and SourceAmerica (41 CFR Chapter 51-3).
 The Commission designated American Foundation for the Blind (AFB) as a third CNA on July 26, 2018.
-This third CNA has not yet begun fully operating and has not been authorized by the Commission to charge or collect fees from any NPAs.
+This third CNA is conducting research and studies and as such, has not yet begun fully operating and is not authorized to charge or collect fees from any NPAs.

-The Commission is responsible for overseeing the implementation of the Cooperative Agreements with the CNAs to ensure performance.41 The Commission established a Program Management Office (PMO) with two professional staff to administer and implement the Cooperative Agreements.
+The Commission is responsible for overseeing the implementation of the Cooperative Agreements with the CNAs to ensure successful performance.37 The Commission established a Program Management Office (PMO) with two professional staff to administer and implement the Cooperative Agreements.
 The new Director of the PMO, recently joining the Commission staff from the DoD OIG, brings significant experience and expertise to the Commission.
 The progress with the PMO office is impressive.